adepennart/find_mechano_candidate/readme.md

 Both of these ppks seem to fall in the same part of the phylogenetic tree however ppk322 seems to be more closely related to ppk,rpk and ppk26 which are all mechanosensitive genes. rpk is expressed in class III multidendritic neurons required for gentle touch in *D. melanogaster* larvae [7].
 Both ppk and ppk26 are present in multidendritic class IV neurons and use the same pathway for mechanical nociception in *D. melanogaster* larvae although ppk is also involved in thermal nociception[8,9].

 ### best candidates
-Based on observations from previous papers (cite) is has been hypothesized that the deflection of sensilla on the abdominal tip positively affects egg-laying in mosquitoes.
+Based on observations from previous papers [10] is has been hypothesized that the deflection of sensilla on the abdominal tip positively affects egg-laying in mosquitoes.
 Knowing mechanosensory neuron types from *D. melanogaster*, type I, as opposed to type II, are reportedly sensila-based mechanosensory neurons.
 This immediately places both **Tmem63** and **piezo** as leading candidates to test preferential egg-laying on rougher surfaces in *A. aegypti*.

 Ranking the candidate genes:
 1. piezo*